cudapuca0/human-rights-activist-risk-prediction/README.md

 ## What I Learned

 One of the biggest lessons from this project is that data rarely tells the entire story on its own.
 Many of the countries where defenders face the greatest risks also have limited reporting systems, restricted press freedom, or weak institutional transparency.
 In those contexts, missing data does not necessarily mean the absence of violence.
-Sometimes it means the opposite.
+Sometimes it means the opposite
 Working on this project taught me to think more critically about data quality, measurement challenges, and the responsibility analysts have when interpreting evidence.

-More importantly, it reinforced my belief that data science can be used not only to optimize business decisions, but also to better understand social challenges and contribute to meaningful conversations around governance, policy, and human rights.

 ---

-## Why I'm Proud of This Project

-This project sits at the intersection of several things I care deeply about:
+## This project sits at the intersection of several things I care deeply about:

 - Statistics
 - Machine Learning